 Sunrise’s afterschool and summer programs serve over 1,000 students per year in grades K-12, offering a progression of educational enrichment activities focused on preparing young people for success in education and careers.
 We create a family-like atmosphere that supports each youth as an individual, as part of a family, and within the community.
-Sunrise programs operate in five host schools: Southwark, Key, Stanton, and Chester A. Arthur Elementary Schools, as well as South Philadelphia High School.
+Sunrise programs operate in five host schools: Southwark, Francis Scott Key, Edwin M. Stanton, Chester A. Arthur and Eliza B. Kirkbride Elementary Schools, as well as South Philadelphia High School.

 Our target area of South Philadelphia faces unique challenges as a diverse community with immigration from over 32 countries.
 Given our proven track record and strong working relationships, Sunrise stands in a unique position to establish pathways to the future for youth whose needs, associated with poverty and immigration/Limited English Proficiency, lower chances for graduating high school and connecting to post-secondary opportunities.
 Our model focuses on key tasks and transitions, as well as needed supports, that research shows are vital for youth.